wilkung/wilkung.github.io/about.md

 permalink: /about/
 ---

 My name is Wilson Kung and I live in New York City.
 I have a background in Economics, Finance, Mathematics and now, Data Science.
-I've worked at several investment banks and hedge funds from structuring credit derivative to conducting quantitative investment research.
+I've worked at several investment banks and hedge funds from structuring credit derivatives to conducting quantitative investment research.

 Recently, I have endeavored to learn data science.
 This has involved learning a basket of new tools and techniques including the Python programming language and its associated machine learning packages.
 My blog describes some of the work that I've completed in this pursuit.

 ### More Information